 It lists all beauty product ingredients in a scientific, standardized and international manner and is mandatory for all products identified as cosmetic.
 INCI is a multilingual and multinational naming system for cosmetic ingredients, based on the Latin language.

 The INCI lists the ingredients most used at the top of the list (often “aqua” for water) with the smallest amounts at the bottom of the list.
 For creams, shampoos ou facial cleansers, the list of ingredients must be clearly visible on the label when the consumer buys the product.

-At ATTITUDE, our scents are derived from fragrant molecules found in nature.
+At ATTITUDE™, our scents are mostly derived from fragrant molecules found in nature.
 You can get more details about the composition of our fragrances on the label, with their INCI name and an asterix linking them to the final mention. (*fragrance (perfume)).

 Check out a few examples: